Fence Permit Requirements in Dade County, GA

 If you live in an HOA community: hOAs frequently restrict fence materials, colors, heights, and styles, often more strictly than city code.
 Review your CC&Rs and submit to your Architectural Review Committee (ARC) before applying for a city permit.

-Estimated Project Timeline in Dade County
+Estimated Project Timeline

-Here's a typical timeline for a fence / gate project in Dade County, GA:
+Here's a typical timeline for a fence project:

-Answer a few quick questions to get a personalized answer for your exact project.
+Answer a few quick questions for a personalized answer about your specific project.

 Check Now, Free →Building Department Contact